Bleeding Fish

 Cutting the Chin Membrane

-The fastest way to gut most fish is by cutting off the head and splitting the belly.
+The fastest way of gutting most fish is by cutting off the head and splitting the belly.
 However, for visual effects, we may want the head to be attached to the body.
 The gills and the entrails can be removed by cutting into the area under the chin that joins the bottom of the two gill openings.
-Then cut the belly cavity without cutting the intestinal tract.
+Then, cut the belly cavity without cutting the intestinal tract.
 Now, the gills and entrails can be pulled out.
-Trout which is sold in supermarkets is prepared that way.
+Trout, which is sold in supermarkets is prepared that way.
 This can be further simplified by splitting the belly from the vent forward.
 Many fish can be prepared this way, although some rock fish have such hard jaws that the method becomes impractical.

 This trout has been gutted by cutting the chin and removing gills and entrails through its mouth.